CEO 001 Setting a Course for Your Business

 CEO 010 How to Launch an Online Business

 Today, most small businesses want an online presence.
 There are many options when it comes to setting up an attractive website that draws customers.
-This online strategy course will take some the mystery out of what can be a time-consuming and confusing decision process.
+This online strategy course will take some of the mystery out of what can be a time-consuming and confusing decision process.
 Leave with a framework for setting up an online business and start-up strategies to promote your product or service.
 Learn how to help potential customers find your website and how your website can change as your business grows.

 CEO 011 Fundamentals of Online Retailing

-Learn successful strategies for selling online - from the traditional rules of retailing to the specifics of merchandising a product online and optimizing a website for the best sales performance.
+Learn successful strategies for selling online—from the traditional rules of retailing to the specifics of merchandising a product online and optimizing a website for the best sales performance.
 Course includes evaluation of e-commerce business models.

 CEO 012 Sell!
 Sell!
 Sell!

-The most important sales person in your business is you.
-So, if selling is your least favorite activity, your business is probably not reaching its full potential.
+If selling is your least favorite activity, your business is probably not reaching its full potential.
 Understanding what your business has to offer, developing a vocabulary to describe your work, and learning how your creations or services can fill the needs of potential clients will cast selling in a whole new light.
 Learn how to ask for the price you deserve, negotiate when appropriate, and close the deal.

 CEO 013 Getting Press and Publicity

-CEO 014 Selling Your Product to Boutiques
+CEO 014 Market and Sell to Boutiques

 CEO 015 The Power of Negotiation